|brazil: 2007 Trip report|

 An excellent 2.5 weeks.
 The 52 species I saw – quite a lot more than I had expected – were nearly all lifers.
 And then of course there is the beauty of the landscape, the friendliness of the Brazilian people, the cheapness of the alcohol and the joys of freshly cooked cheesebread for breakfast.
 Who could want anything more.

-2. Southern Opossum Didelphis maruspialis – one on the road near the Caratinga Reserve at 18.30 (another freshly squashed a few kms further on).
+2. South Eastern Common Opossum Didelphis aurita – one on the road near the Caratinga Reserve at 18.30 (another freshly squashed a few kms further on).

 3. Nine-banded Armadillo Dasypus novemcinctus – one while spotlighting on foot in the forest behind Pousada Jaguar; two during a spotlight walk along the Araras boardwalk at midnight.